ev2900/Iceberg_Glue_register_table/README.md

 ## Example using AWS Glue and Glue Data Catalog

 Launch the CloudFormation stack below to walk through an example.
 In the example you will creating an Iceberg table in the Glue Data Catalog database ```iceberg``` via. a Glue job.
-Then you will use another Glue job to regsiter the table you created with a different Glue Data Catalog Database ```icebergregister```
+Then you will use another Glue job to register the table you created with a different Glue Data Catalog Database ```icebergregister```

 ### Lunch the CloudFormation stack